phzfi/ApprienUnitySDK/README.md

 # ApprienUnitySDK
-Apprien Unity SDK is a lightweight client for Apprien Automatic Pricing API for mobile game companies using Unity 5.x+.
+Apprien Unity SDK is a lightweight client for Apprien Automatic Pricing API for mobile game companies using Unity.
 Apprien increases your In-App Purchases revenue by 20-40% by optimizing the prices by country, time of the day and customer segment.

 It typically takes roughly 2-4h to integrate Apprien Unity SDK with your game.